Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

-20221114: Previously, with safe_z_home, it was possible that the z_hop after the g28 homing would go in the negative z direction.
+20221122: Previously, with safe_z_home, it was possible that the z_hop after the g28 homing would go in the negative z direction.
-Now, a z_hop is performed after g28 only if it results in a positive hop, mirroring the behavior of the z_hop the occurs before the g28 homing.
+Now, a z_hop is performed after g28 only if it results in a positive hop, mirroring the behavior of the z_hop that occurs before the g28 homing.

 20220616: It was previously possible to flash an rp2040 in bootloader